MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-get-started.md

 ms.custom:
 - seo-marvel-apr2020
 search.appverid: MET150
-description: "Learn about how the Migration Manager tool in the modern SharePoint Admin Center works and how to get started with it."
+description: Learn about how the Migration Manager tool in the modern SharePoint Admin Center works and how to get started with it.
 ---

 # Get started with the Migration Manager